 - Twice a year thereafter or as necessary

-One of the benefits is to enable the puppy to get used to being bathed.
+One of the major benefits is to let the puppy to get used to being bathed.
 Let’s face it.
 He’s almost certainly going to need a bath at some point in his life.
 Your puppy may need a bath:

 - For medical reasons (infections, parasites, allergies)

 If a puppy has never had one before, a bath on his third birthday because he meets a skunk or steps in some engine oil, is going to be a pretty traumatic experience.

 The other benefit is really for you.
 Some breeds of dog, especially some of the sporting breeds have a natural strong body odor.
 Labradors and other sporting dogs can be very smelly.
 Some dogs are affected more than others.
 My yellow Lab for example smells very strong if not bathed occasionally.
 While my chocolate Lab has only the mildest body odor.

 Many dogs smell stronger as they get older.
 Older dogs can get very smelly if not bathed occasionally.
 As can dogs that are more likely to get grubby due to having folded skin, like a Bulldog, or short legs, like a Dachshund.
 Some dogs even have a tendency to pee on their own legs, like the lovely Whippet, so they’ll need a more frequent wash!